 The state could be holding onto hundreds or thousands of dollars that belong to you.
 If the issuer couldn't find you, the money is often sent to the state for safekeeping.
 Each state keeps lost money through a different office, but once you've found the appropriate office, claiming lost funds only requires a few steps.
 To make a claim for the funds, you will need to provide proof of your Social Security number, along with additional documentation.
 To search for lost money, you can start with just your name.

-Copy your state-issued driver's license; Social Security card; a document such as a lease, tax return or bill proving that you live or lived at that address; and a copy that proves guardianship or custody if claiming on behalf of a minor, such as a birth certificate or guardianship letter.
+Copy your state-issued driver's license, Social Security card, a document such as a lease, tax return or bill proving that you live or lived at that address, as well as a copy that proves guardianship or custody if claiming on behalf of a minor, such as a birth certificate or guardianship letter

 Send the claim form and a copy of all required documentation to the state office.
 It could take up to six months to process and send the lost funds.

 Although your state's comptroller, controller and treasurer's office are excellent resources for researching unclaimed money, a variety of other options may also be available.
 Depending upon the specific interactions you have had with credit unions, banks, tax agencies and other financial institutions, you may need to extend your search well beyond the three agencies discussed here.
 A more extended list of possible queries can be found on USA.gov's website.

 - California State Controller's Office: Filing Instructions for a Property Owner

 - California State Controller's Office: Filing Instructions and Required Documentation for Filing a Property Owner Claim

 - Oklahoma State Treasurer: Unclaimed Property Program

 - New York Comptroller Office: Search for Lost Money

 - Wyoming State Treasurer: What is Unclaimed Property?